Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Numerical experiments

-We compare the performance of RU-MLMC, GRR-MLMC, and TGRR-MLMC on the Two-moon, Lotka-Volterra, and M/G/1 models.
+We compare the performance of RU-MLMC, GRR-MLMC, and TGRR-MLMC on the Two-Moon, Lotka-Volterra, M/G/1 models.
 To assess the similarity between the approximate posterior distribution $q_{F(x_o, \phi)}(\theta)$ and the true posterior distribution $p(\theta|x_o)$ given the observed data, we employ maximum mean discrepancy (MMD) \cite{apt,gretton2012kernel,hermans2020likelihood,papamakarios2019sequential} and classifier two-sample tests (C2ST) \cite{dalmasso2020validation,gutmann2018likelihood,lopez2016revisiting} as discriminant criteria.
-Additionally, we use log median distance (LMD) to measure the distance between $x_o$ and $x$ drawn from $p(x|\theta)$, where $\theta$ is sampled from $q_{F(x_o, \phi)}(\theta)$.
-In cases where the true posterior distribution $p(\theta|x_o)$ is intractable even with knowledge of the sample generation process, we resort to the negative log probability (NLOG) \cite{durkan2019neural,apt,hermans2020likelihood,papamakarios2016fast,papamakarios2019sequential} of the true parameters $\theta^*$; in this scenario, the observation $x_o$ is sampled from $p(x|\theta^*)$.
-It is important to note that lower values for all the mentioned indicators are favorable.
+Furthermore, we use the logarithmic median distance (LMD) to measure the distance between $x_o$ and $x$ drawn from $p(x|\theta)$, where $\theta$ is sampled from $q_{F(x_o, \phi)}(\theta)$.
+The negative log-density (NLOG) value of the ground truth parameter $\theta^*$ of the generated observation $x_o$ under the conditional density structure, i.e., $-\log q_{F(x_{o},\phi)}(\theta^*)$, is another useful metric.
+A lower value of NLOG indicates that, in the parameter space, the posterior density estimator has a higher probability density at the true parameter, which can be used to evaluate the model's accuracy in estimating the true parameter given the observed data \cite{durkan2019neural,apt,hermans2020likelihood,papamakarios2016fast,papamakarios2019sequential}.